 - Highlight the text you want to replace.

 What about the Subject line?
 Will it ever change?

 The subject line will only change if it is empty.

-So, to use the subject from the canned response, do delete any text in the Subject: line first.
+So, to use the subject from the template, do delete any text in the Subject: line first.

-Can I use more than one canned response in an email?
+Can I use more than one template in an email?

 Insert as many email templates as you like.
 You can, of course, insert the same template more than once as well.

 Tip: Since you can set up as many templates as you like and insert them wherever you like, they make for great alternative Gmail signatures.